biflorenzi/Comparative_and_Regulatory_Genomics/README.md

 #     Comparative_and_Regulatory_Genomics

 Assignments for the Comparative and Regulatory Genomics course at KU Leuven.
-4 ECTS
+4 ECTS.
+Third Semester at KU Leuven, September 2020 - January 2021.
+Vote 15/20

 • Comparative genomics and phylogenomics (13h, including hands-on):
   - database searching and retrieval of sequence data